UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

     $ git pull origin master

 Our Work and Laptop copies are synced!
 Check with an `ls` command to see that the `report.tex` file now exists in our Laptop copy of `simplestats`.
+Now you can

+* * * *
+**Exercise On Your Own: Add details to the report file!**

+Alright, now that you have the workflow down, use commands similar to the above to do the following:

+1. Add a statement to the `report.tex` file - something simple like "This is an awesome report" will be just fine for our example.
+Make sure to add and commit your change.

+2. Push the changes to your GitHub repository.

+3. Pull the changes down to the repository in your hypothetical "Work" computer, and check to see that your report.tex file has the added text!

+* * * *

-#### Aside: Version-Control Best Practices
+#### Note: Version-Control Best Practices

-At this point, you're fully set up to work in a best-practice, version-control work flow.
-Experience shows that it's best to work in branches (i.e., other than master) to make sure the master branch stays up-to-date with your server's (origin's) master branch.
-This stuff may not be intuitive when you're first starting out, though, so just play around and get used to the general work flow for now.
+At this point, you're fully set up to work in a best-practice, version-control workflow.
+This stuff may not be intuitive when you're first starting out, though, so just play around and get used to the general workflow for now.
 You'll get better at it over time.
+When you'd like to extend this example to one of your own projects and/or use a group server instead of GitHub, you might also take a gander at the tips below.

+## Tips for Your Own REAL Work

-#### Aside: Latex and the Limits of the Version Control Workflow
+#### Latex and the Limits of the Version Control Workflow

 Have you ever struggled with formatting Word's equations, chapters, bibliography, etc.?
 [Latex](http://www.latex-project.org/) works wonders with